Tips & Tonics

 has a sweet tooth, did you?)

 TOBACCO is pretty nasty stuff, no matter how you look at it.
+So you must be very careful when using it in your garden.
 It poisons bugs

-when they ingest it, or when they simply come in contact with it.
+when they ingest or come in contact with it.
 The same thing

 happens to some of the germs that cause plant diseases.

-To make tobacco tea, place half a handful of
+I use a very diluted form called tobacco tea.
+To make it, place half a handful of

-chewing tobacco in an old nylon stocking, and soak it in a gallon of hot water until
+chewing tobacco in an old nylon stocking, and soak it in a gallon or more of hot water until

 the mixture is dark brown.
 Label the container, then use the tobacco tea whenever